Coconut Hero: Plot

-Coconut Hero follows the story of Mike Tyson (not to be confused with Mike Tyson); a 16 year old student living in the Canadian town of Faintville.
-The film begins with Mike trying, and failing, to commit suicide.
-After surviving his suicide attempt, Mike soon finds out that he has a deadly tumor.
-Initially, the tumor appears as a godsend in Mike's mind as he becomes increasingly preoccupied with the desire and development of a mission to find a way to end his life.
-This mission is reinforced by his religious figure's encouragement for Mike to find a plan for himself and follow through with it.
+Mike Tyson (not to be confused with Mike Tyson) is a 16-year-old student living in the Canadian town of Faintville.
+Tyson attempts suicide, though after surviving he soon finds out that he has a deadly tumor.
+Initially, the tumor appears as a godsend in Tyson's mind as he becomes increasingly preoccupied with the desire and development of a mission to find a way to end his life.
+This mission is reinforced by his religious figure's encouragement for Tyson to find a plan for himself and follow through with it.

-After finding out about his tumor, Mike meets Miranda and his priorities in life change from his morbid preoccupation, to spending time with and learning about his new love interest.
-Soon after, Mike also meets his father; a figure that had been absent in his life until this point in time.
-Cynthia, his mother, objects to his father's sudden return, but becomes closer to him after learning that Mike has planned against getting surgery to remove his tumor: the only means of saving his life.
+After finding out about his tumor, Tyson meets Miranda and his priorities in life change from his morbid preoccupation, to spending time with and learning about his new love interest.
+Soon after, Tyson also meets his father; a figure that had been absent in his life until this point in time.
+Cynthia, his mother, objects to his father's sudden return, but becomes closer to him after learning that Tyson has planned against getting surgery to remove his tumor: the only means of saving his life.

-Mike becomes overwhelmed with the conflict between choosing to fulfill his wishes of ending his life versus his thoughts and feelings surrounding his new relationship with Miranda.
-These feelings lead Mike into making a spontaneous decision to run away with Miranda on a road-trip.
-After witnessing Miranda being struck by a car and suffering an unfortunate death whilst still on their trip together, Mike decides to get the surgery that will remove his tumor.
-Ultimately, Mike chooses life.
+Tyson becomes overwhelmed with the conflict between choosing to fulfill his wishes of ending his life versus his thoughts and feelings surrounding his new relationship with Miranda.
+These feelings lead Tyson into making a spontaneous decision to run away with Miranda on a road-trip.
+After witnessing Miranda being struck by a car and suffering an unfortunate death whilst still on their trip together, Tyson decides to get the surgery that will remove his tumor.
+Ultimately, Tyson chooses life.